fix8mt/conjure_enum/README.md

 make -j4
 make test (or ctest)
 ```
-By default the unit tests are built (will download Catch2).
+By default the unit tests are built (which will download Catch2).
 To prevent this, pass the following to cmake:
 ```bash
 cmake -DBUILD_UNITTESTS=false ..
 ```